vkpro/webscraper/README.md

 Run `pip install -r requirements.txt`
 Make sure Google Chrome Driver, Mozilla GeckoDriver or PhantomJS are available on your $PATH (or %PATH% on Windows)
+For slack notification add `SLACK_TOKEN` to environment variables with correct value

 ## Usage

-Check `config.py` has correct settings and run from the project directory `pytest`
+Run from the project directory `pytest`

 ## Project Goals